Clicker Questions

 - Where are each stored?5

-- SQL tbland Rtibbleboth in storage
+tbland Rtibbleboth in storage - SQL

-- SQL tbland Rtibbleboth in memory
+tbland Rtibbleboth in memory - SQL

-- SQL tblin storage and Rtibblein memory
+tblin storage and Rtibblein memory - SQL

-- SQL tblin memory and Rtibblein storage
+tblin memory and Rtibblein storage

 - SQL